Sean Guenther: Detroit Tigers

 On November 2, 2022, Guenther was claimed off waivers by the Detroit Tigers.
 On November 15, he was removed from the 40-man roster and sent outright to the Triple–A Toledo Mud Hens.

 Guenther began the 2024 campaign with Toledo, recording a 3.86 ERA with 46 strikeouts and 3 saves across 44 1/3 innings pitched.
 On August 1, 2024, the Tigers selected Guenther's contract, adding him to their active roster.
 He made his season debut later that day against the Kansas City Royals, coming in with two outs in the 8th inning in relief of Brenan Hanifee.
 Guenther finished the 8th inning and continued into the 9th, ultimately giving up 1 hit, 1 earned run, and 0 walks over 1 1/3 innings.In 17 appearances for Detroit, Gunther logged a 3-0 record and 0.86 ERA with 12 strikeouts across 21 innings pitched.

 Guenther was optioned to Triple-A Toledo to begin the 2025 season.
 On July 6, 2025, Guenther was placed on the 60-day injured list after undergoing a left hip arthroscopy.
+In nine appearances for Detroit, he had logged an 0-1 record and 5.23 ERA with eight strikeouts across 10 1/3 innings pitched.
+Guenther was designated for assignment by the Tigers on November 18.
+On November 21, he was non-tendered by Detroit and became a free agent.

+On December 16, 2025, Guenther re-signed with the Tigers on a minor league contract.
+He made 12 appearances (including three starts) with Triple-A Toledo, posting an 0–2 record and 5.40 ERA with 15 strikeouts across 16 2/3 innings of work.
+Guenther was released by the Tigers organization on July 31, 2026.